 Click on the image below to watch the Webcast:

-Laserax is a laser system manufacturer that provides efficient, innovative and safe solutions for the most demanding industrial applications.
+Laserax is a laser marking machine manufacturer that provides efficient, innovative and safe solutions for the most demanding industrial applications.
 We rely on a team of laser technology experts to offer a complete range of products and services for marking, cutting and welding applications.

 - Western Electric, (n.d.)
 A Century of Communications Services, retrieved from http://www.westernelectric.com/static/library/corporate-history/western-electric-century-of-communication-service.pdf